RickyOnGit/font-performance-control/README.md

  a long time cache for the font files.<br>
  In the EXAMPLE TWO I have loaded seven different font simultaneously from only one server,<br>
  seven are too much, but I did it only for testing to show<br>
- that also in this case, with seven different fonts loaded simultaneously, all text remains visible with<br>
+ that also in this case, with seven different fonts, all text remains visible with<br>
  the set up of the font-display during web fonts load.<br>
  Simultaneously is only the check of the server to the exeternal font resource because the resources are downloaded only<br>              if locally don't exists.</p><br><br>
 <p>To avoid the <a href="https://developers.google.com/web/tools/lighthouse/audits/critical-request-chains">critical request chain</a><br>  I have set up to defer (load asynchronously) the style with a small escamotage:<br>